ARMmbed/mbed-client/README.md

 void registration_updated(M2MSecurity *const M2MServer& server)
 ```

-The `M2MSecurity *server_object` informs to which mbed Device Server the client has just updated the registration and `M2MServer &server` contains the data related with mbed Device Server including for example Short ServerID and client registration period.
+The `M2MSecurity *server_object` informs to which mbed Device Server the client has just updated the registration and `M2MServer &server` contains the data related with mbed Device Server including for example the Short ServerID and the client registration period.

 If the updation operation fails for some reason,  you will receive the following callback: